-Huntsman Lake, created in 2007, is in itself an exciting trout fishery - see separate brochure and specific angling notes and regulations that apply to Huntsman Lake.
+Huntsman Lake is in itself an exciting trout fishery see separate brochure and specific angling notes and regulations that apply to Huntsman Lake.

 From Huntsman Lake downstream to Deloraine the river is ideal for wading (with care due to improved flows), upstream nymphing, dry fly fishing and casting with small lures.